 2.6 Histochemical GUS Assay

-The Jefferson et al. method was used to confirm gusA expression in transformed calli using the histochemical GUS assay. in 1987.
+The Jefferson et al. (1987) method was used to confirm gusA expression in transformed calli using the histochemical GUS assay.
 After being submerged in Buffer P (50 mM phosphate buffer, pH 6.8, containing 0.1% Triton X-100) for one hour at 37°C, the calli were transferred to Buffer X (1 mM X-Gluc in Buffer P with 20% methanol) for five minutes under a light vacuum.
-For the entire night, the tissues were incubated in the dark at 37°C. While control (non-transformed) tissues remained unstained transformed calli showed blue coloration which indicated GUS activity.
+For the entire night, the tissues were incubated in the dark conditions at 37°C. While control (non-transformed) tissues remained unstained transformed calli showed blue coloration which indicated GUS activity.

 2.7 Statistical Analysis